 An introduction to the basic properties of PDE's and to the techniques for analyzing them.
-Course Objectives: Basic properties of PDE's, wave equations, diffusion equations, Laplace's equations, Fourier series, and boundary value problems.
+Course Objectives: Basic properties of PDE's, wave equation, diffusion equation, Laplace's equation, Fourier series, and boundary value problems.

 Possible Text:

 Partial Differential Equations: An Introduction, W.A.
 Strauss, was used 1994.